-The ultimate control and monitoring of the business of the Company is vested in the Board.
+The ultimate control, and monitoring, of the business of the Company is vested in the Board.
 The responsibility for the day-to-day operation and administration of the Company is delegated by the Board to the Managing Director and senior management.
 The Board's primary responsibility is to oversee the Company's business activities and management for the benefit of shareholders.
 The specific responsibilities of the Board include:

-- appointment, evaluation, rewarding and if necessary the removal of the Managing Director; - establishing appropriate levels of delegation to the Managing Director to allow him or her to manage the Company's operations effectively; - appointment, evaluation, rewarding and if necessary the removal of the Chair of the board; - appointment and review of directors; - determine whether the composition, remuneration and conditions of service for senior executives are appropriate; - appointment and removal of the Company Secretary; - establish and monitor succession planning; - development of corporate objectives and strategy and approving and appropriately monitoring plans, new investments, major capital and operating expenditures, capital management, acquisitions, divestitures and major funding activities; - overseeing management in its implementation of the Company's strategic objectives, advancement of the Company's values and actual performance against planned performance expectations; - review of areas of significant business risk and ensuring arrangements are in place to adequately manage those risks; - overseeing the management of safety and occupational health, environmental issues and community development; - satisfying itself that the financial statements of the Company fairly and accurately set out the financial position and financial performance of the Company for the relevant period;
+- appointment, evaluation, rewarding and if necessary the removal of the Managing Director; - establishing appropriate levels of delegation to the Managing Director to allow him or her to manage the Company's operations effectively; - appointment and review of directors; - determine whether the composition, remuneration and conditions of service for senior executives are appropriate; - appointment and removal of the Company Secretary; - establish and monitor succession planning; - development of corporate objectives and strategy and approving and appropriately monitoring plans, new investments, major capital and operating expenditures, capital management, acquisitions, divestitures and major funding activities; - monitoring actual performance against planned performance expectations; - review of areas of significant business risk and ensuring arrangements are in place to adequately manage those risks; - overseeing the management of safety and occupational health, environmental issues and community development; - satisfying itself that the financial statements of the Company fairly and accurately set out the financial position and financial performance of the Company for the relevant period;

-- satisfying itself that there are appropriate reporting systems and controls in place to enable management to assure the Board that proper operational, financial, compliance, risk management and internal control processes are in place and functioning appropriately; - to ensure that appropriate external audit arrangements are in place and operating effectively; - reviewing and monitoring the effectiveness of the Company's compliance with its corporate policies and protocols consistent with the ASX Corporate Governance Council best practice corporate governance principles; - having a framework in place to help ensure that the Company acts legally and responsibly on all matters consistent with the code of conduct; and - statutory reporting to shareholders.
+- satisfying itself that there are appropriate reporting systems and controls in place to assure the Board that proper operational, financial, compliance, risk management and internal control processes are in place and functioning appropriately; - to ensure that appropriate external audit arrangements are in place and operating effectively; - reviewing and monitoring the Company's compliance with its corporate policies and protocols consistent with the ASX Corporate Governance Council best practice corporate governance principles; - having a framework in place to help ensure that the Company acts legally and responsibly on all matters consistent with the code of conduct; and - statutory reporting to shareholders.